sonpring/WatchTag/README.md

 20. Simulate taking the medicine.
 21. Return the medicine bottle to the medicine cabinet.
 22. Return the water bottle to the refrigerator.
-23. Wait for 30 seconds after all tags stop moving.
+23. Wait for 30 seconds after all tags stop moving (resting).
 24. Retrieve laundry from the washing machine.